steve8708/compylr/README.md

 Angular.js apps 100% on the server, no node.js required!

 Compile angular apps for rendering on any backend, regardless of language or platform.
-Server side rendering, full angular expression support, 100% SEO comparible, client/server route and logic sharing, environment agnostic state persistence.
+Server side rendering, full angular expression support, 100% SEO compatible, client/server route and logic sharing, environment agnostic state persistence.